badmrfrosty/OpenSMTPD-book/src/chapters/1022_What_you_need_to_know_about_DNS.md

 If you read this far,
 you probably understood that this boils down to finding which MX are responsible for the destination domain of a message.

-Let's pretend that Eric Faurot and I are exchanging mails.
-I (gilles@poolp.org) want to send an email to Eric Faurot (eric@faurot.net) so I enter his e-mail address in my MUA (mutt) and send it.
+Imagine I'm exchanging emails with Eric Faurot.
+I, with the email address gilles@poolp.org, want to send an email to Eric Faurot at eric@faurot.net.
+I input his email address into my Mail User Agent (MUA), such as mutt, and send the message.

-Behind the scene,
-my MUA _somehow_ submits the message to a configured SMTP server.
-The SMTP server accepts to take responsability for the mail, queues it for relaying and returns a transaction identifier to my MUA with an OK status for the message.
+Behind the scenes, my MUA somehow forwards the message to a configured SMTP server.
+The SMTP server agrees to handle the email, queues it for relaying, and provides my MUA with a transaction identifier indicating the message's status as OK.
+Since this is a standard scenario, my MUA doesn't provide any additional feedback, following the Unix philosophy of staying quiet unless there's an issue.
-My MUA doesn't care much about this and doesn't tell me anything since this is a normal situation and in a sane Unix world you only become chatty when things go wrong.

-Then,
-the magic happens on the server side: my SMTP server performs an _MX lookup_.
-It requests its configured nameserver to perform the lookup of MX records for domain _faurot.net_.
+Now, the magic unfolds on the server's side: my SMTP server conducts an MX lookup.
+It instructs its configured nameserver to retrieve the MX records for the domain faurot.net.
+The nameserver either retrieves this information from its cache or locates the authoritative nameservers for faurot.net:
-The nameserver will check if it has the information in cache and otherwise will locate which nameservers are in charge of _faurot.net_.

 ```
 $ dig +nocomments -t NS faurot.net |grep NS